Reflections in the Mists

 This morning, I took a somewhat extended walk after dropping my son at school.
 Our walk is only a few blocks, and I always seem to be in a rush to get back home to begin the daily routines that have become my work over the past few years.
 This morning, it just wasn’t long enough.

-The air is foggy and chilled, and the feeling on my face was too inviting to ignore.
+The air is fog-chilled, and the feeling on my face too inviting to ignore.
 I decided to take the long way home, wandering towards the shore, and stopping off at the water’s edge to watch some ducks and some coots (birds, not old men) fishing in the still tides.
-A Castello Collection stack, deeply colored and wearing a rich mahogany patina from years of smoking, filled to its beveled top with some old Garfinkel’s Orient Express #11 was my sole companion.
+A Castello Collection stack, deeply colored with a rich mahogany patina from years of smoking, filled to its beveled top with some old Garfinkel’s Orient Express #11 was my sole companion.
 Read more…»

 Us vs. Them